 South Asian Bar Association New York Fellowships

-SABANY plans to give at least three grants (in amounts ranging from $2,000 to $4,000) to law students who will be working in unpaid public-interest jobs in the New York City area during the summer of 2015.
+SABANY plans to give at least three grants (in amounts ranging from $2,000 to $4,000) to law students who will be working in unpaid public-interest jobs in the New York City area.

 SABANY is dedicated to ensuring the civil liberties of the South Asian community in New York, by acting as a conduit between the South Asian community and legal services and educational programs in the area.
-In addition, SABANY is committed to promoting the professional development of the South Asian legal community through networking, advocacy and mentoring.
-It is SABANY’s goal to educate South Asian Americans about their legal system and to encourage more participation by the South Asian community in the legal profession.http://www.sabany.org/2015-fellowships
+In addition, SABANY is committed to promoting the professional development of the South Asian legal community through networking, advocacy and mentoring.http://www.sabany.org/

-To apply you must (1) be a first or second-year law student of South Asian descent who will be spending at least ten weeks of the summer of 2015 in an unpaid public interest legal internship in New York State or the greater metropolitan area; (2) demonstrate financial need; and (3) not already have received the SABANY Fellowship.
+To apply you must (1) be a first or second-year law student of South Asian descent who will be spending at least ten weeks of the summer in an unpaid public interest legal internship in New York State or the greater metropolitan area; (2) demonstrate financial need; and (3) not already have received the SABANY Fellowship.

 South Asian Bar Association - Northern California Foundation, Public Interest Fellowship

-Each applicant must be a current law student in good standing and must plan to be employed or intern with a public interest organization or government agency during the summer of 2015.
+All law students who are in good standing may apply.
 In addition, applicants must have demonstrated commitment to serving issues that impact the South Asian community.
 The Foundation considers all of the materials submitted by the applicant, with particular weight given to the applicant’s essay.
 Other factors that the Foundation may consider include commitment to public service, financial need, academic achievement, and other personal circumstances.
-The fellowship is open to all law students.

-Applicants must submit the following materials: (1) completed application form; (2) essay responses; (3) resume; (4) list of two references; (5) completed employer form; (6) completed financial information form; and (7) unofficial law school transcript.
-Applicants may also submit the following optional materials: letters of recommendation, and any additional evidence of financial need.
+Applicants must submit the following materials: (1) completed application form (online); (2) essay responses; (3) resume; (4) list of two references; (5) completed employer form; (6) completed financial information form; and (7) unofficial law school transcript.
+2016-2017 application available.

 State Bar of California Environmental Law Section, Summer Environmental Law Fellowships